ShokoufehGh/RootCauseDetectionFramework/README.md

 # Root Cause Detection Framework

 A machine learning framework for detecting and analyzing root causes in business process event logs, with a focus on terminology variations and workload patterns.
+Various Python libraries are used, such as pandas for data pre-processing, scikit-learn for machine learning, and shap for XAI.
+The core class, LoopRunning, initialises a RandomForestClassifier and handles feature encoding, model training, and performance evaluation.
+It trains the classifier and evaluates its performance using metrics like classification reports and AUC-ROC curves.
+It also uses multiple predefined patterns.
+The explanation module helps interpret model predictions, with SHAP values providing insights into feature importance.

 ## Overview

-This framework analyzes business process event logs to detect various patterns and root causes of terminology variations.
+This framework analyzes business process event logs to detect various patterns and root causes of imperfections.
 It implements multiple analysis approaches including:

 - Frequency-based feature analysis
 - Classification of terminology patterns